DataDog/hiring-engineers/answers.md

 I have just finished the F1 documentary on Netflix and I think Motorsport and F1 in particular would be a great use for Datadog.
 The average F1 car on a race weekend can produce half a terabyte of data.
 With the margin of victory being measured in thousandths of a second, rapid processing and analysis of data is key to victory.

-This is a quote from Matt Harris who is head of IT for Mercedes-AMG Petronas Motorsport:
+This is a quote from Matt Harris, Head of IT for Mercedes-AMG Petronas Motorsport:

 >Data's critical -- without it, we can make very few decisions," says Harris.
 "That data can be both structured and unstructured.
 Just because a driver turns around and tells us something, we can't take it for granted -- we prove it with data.
 We look for the anomalies in data that support configuration changes on the car.

 The increased use of telemetry in F1 cars make cloud offerings more and more appealing.
-Having datadog come in could make it easier for the F1 constructor to have all their observability metrics in one place.
+Having Datadog come in to the constructor team could make it easier for the F1 constructor to have all their observability metrics in one place.

 Using the three pillars of observability below:
 1. Metrics